Jim Henderson (baseball): Milwaukee Brewers (2018)

 In 2018, Henderson signed a minor league contract with the Milwaukee Brewers.
 He was assigned to the Double-A Biloxi Shuckers in the Southern League and placed on the 60-Day DL.
 He was released after the season without having appeared in any games.

 Coaching career

-During the 2018 season, while he was on the Biloxi 60-Day DL, Henderson assisted in Milwaukee's scouting department and served as the bullpen coach for Milwaukee's Class A Short Season Helena Brewers in the Pioneer League.
-In 2019, he was the pitching coach with the Class A Wisconsin Timber Rattlers.
-Before the cancellation of the 2020 minor league season, he was slated to be the pitching coach for the Brewers' Triple-A San Antonio Missions.
+During the 2018 season, while he was on the Biloxi 60-Day DL, Henderson assisted in Milwaukee's scouting department and served as the bullpen coach for Milwaukee's Low-A affiliate, the Helena Brewers of the Pioneer League.
+In 2019, Henderson worked as the pitching coach for the Single-A Wisconsin Timber Rattlers.
+Before the cancellation of the 2020 minor league season, he was slated to be the pitching coach for the Brewers' Triple-A affiliate, the San Antonio Missions.
 Henderson began serving as pitching coach for the Brewers' new Triple-A affiliate, the Nashville Sounds, in 2021.

-Henderson was promoted to Milwaukee to serve as their bullpen coach beginning with the 2022 season.
+Henderson was promoted to Milwaukee's major league coaching staff to serve as their bullpen coach beginning in the 2022 season.
+On January 5, 2026, Henderson was promoted to the role of pitching coordinator.